emmahoggett/Error_class_lenstronomy/README.md

 * Hoggett Emma <emma.hoggett@epfl.ch>

 ### Project Status
-The project was submitted on the 19 June 2021, as part of
+The project was submitted on the 19 June 2021, as part of a semester project